Quantum target ranging with Hetero-Homodyne detection: QTR protocol with Hetero-homodyne receiver

 We emphasize that the HH receiver is experimentally feasible.
 It requires only a single heterodyne and a single homodyne measurement setup, which makes the implementation straightforward and scalable in the number of target positions $d$ and the number of pulses $M$.
 Importantly, no active quantum memory is required, since the idler can be stored in a delay line for a fixed time until one round of heterodyne measurements is completed.
 This is a clear improvement over the receiver of Ref.~\cite{liao2024noisy}, which requires storing $M$ idler modes in $M$ quantum memories and retrieving them in precise synchrony.
 We also note that the classical postprocessing is efficient as well.
 For each pulse, computing $\theta$ requires forming a $2\times 2$ covariance matrix from $d$ heterodyne outcomes, which takes $\mathcal{O}(d)$ time.
 The ML estimator then evaluates $d$ squared norms of $M$-dimensional vectors, leading to an overall runtime of $\mathcal{O}(dM)$, which remains well within experimentally practical limits.

 The key intuition behind the quantum advantage of our protocol lies in the choice of the homodyne measurement angle.
 After the heterodyne measurements are completed for a given TMSV pulse, the idler mode becomes a displaced thermal state whose displacement depends on the heterodyne outcome at the true target index, $\alpha_t$~\cite{shi2024optimal, reichert2023quantum, liao2024noisy}.
 More precisely, the displacement is proportional to the complex conjugate of the outcome and can be written as $c\alpha_t^*$ for a fixed constant $c$.
 Consequently, the homodyne measurement on the idler must discriminate among the candidate displacements $c\alpha_1^*,\dots,c\alpha_d^*$.
 Since homodyne measurement accesses only the projection of the displacement along a single quadrature, the choice of measurement basis becomes crucial.
-By aligning the measurement basis with the first principal component of the heterodyne outcomes in the complex plane, the receiver enhances the separation between the candidate displacements, driving the error probability into a quantum-advantageous regime.
+By aligning the measurement basis with the first principal component of the heterodyne outcomes in the complex plane, the receiver enhances the separation between the candidate displacements, driving the error probability into a quantum-advantageous regime. {This intuition explains the $d$-dependence in Eq.~\eqref{eq:hh_exp}: as $d$ increases, the scatter ellipse in Fig.~\ref{fig:receiver}(b) becomes less elongated, making the alignment to the principal component less beneficial and thereby reducing the quantum advantage.}

-We numerically validate our theoretical analysis in Fig.~\ref{fig:numerical}.
-Figure~\ref{fig:numerical}(a) compares the error-probability bounds of the CTR protocol with homodyne detection and the QTR protocol with the HH receiver, showing that a quantum advantage is achievable in a realistic parameter regime.
-Figure~\ref{fig:numerical}(b) presents the ratio between the logarithms of the error-probability bounds for QTR and CTR, providing a direct visualization of the improvement.
-These results confirm that, even for large $d$, the HH receiver consistently outperforms the CTR scheme.
-Note that the apparent regime in which CTR outperforms QTR at small $M$ originates from the looseness of the union-bound approximation used in deriving the error bound, and we expect this discrepancy to disappear when the actual error probability is evaluated instead of the bound.